VyankateshwarTaikar/strapi/README.md

-# 🚀 Getting started with Strapi (API installation AWS )
+# 🚀 Getting started with Strapi (API Deployment on AWS )

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.